Claude Code Plugins

 • Skip ahead to "more interesting" tasks

-• Batch multiple todos together "to save time"
+• Batch multiple todos "to save time"

-• Skip verification steps "just this once"
+• Skip verification "just this once"

 • Work on multiple todos in parallel

-• Rationalize deviating from the plan
+• Rationalize deviating from plan

-If you discover the plan is wrong:
+If plan is wrong:

 • STOP implementation

-• Update the plan with new todos
+• Update plan with new todos

-• Announce the change: "Plan needs adjustment: [reason]"
+• Announce: "Plan needs adjustment: [reason]"

-• Resume execution with updated plan
+• Resume with updated plan

 Handling Failures